metadatacenter/cedar-manual/docs/pages/glossary.md

-**toolbar**: template designer's vertical selection of tools, used to select a library component to add to the template or to find other elements or fields; found floating on the right-hand side of the user interface
+**toolbar**: template designer's vertical selection of tools, used to select a library component to add to the template or to find other elements or fields; found floating on the right-hand side of the user interface.

 ---